jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-03-billboard-hot-100.md

 - 'weeks_on_billboard' has a minimum value of 1
     - There are track(s) which were only in the top 100 for a week

+## Going back to what we wanted to find out

-## Problem Statement: Does the rank at which a track enters the Hot 100 have any relation to whether or not it will eventually reach the top 10?
+### Does the rank at which a track enters the Hot 100 have any relation to whether or not it will eventually reach the top 10?

-Our problem statement seems to require just two subsets of data from the dataset: the highest rank obtained by each track and the rank which the track entered.
+This problem statement seems to require just two subsets of data from the dataset: the highest rank obtained by each track and the rank which the track entered.
 Let's plot these two sets of data to see if there are any immediately discernible patterns.

 ```python
 sns.pairplot(df,x_vars='rank_entered', y_vars='highest_rank', size=5);